lucaSartore/PuzzleSolver/README.md

  - `PuzzleSolverCommand`: create a file named `PuzzleSolver.exe` inside `dll_output`, that you can use to run puzzle solver form the terminal
  - `PuzzleSolverLib`: create a file named `PuzzleSolverLib.dll` inside `dll_output`, that is used from the GUI in c# to work

+Alternatively if you just want to use the tool, without recompiling it, unzip [this](dlls_output/outputs.zip) folder.
+(but you still need to install opencv, and the edit the system's path!)

 ## Usage